NLnetLabs/simdzone/FORMAT.md

 * BIND10 had a nice writeup on zone files, kindly provided by Shane Kerr.
   [Zone File Loading Requirements on Wayback Machine](https://web.archive.org/web/20140928215002/http://bind10.isc.org:80/wiki/ZoneLoadingRequirements)

+* `TYPE0` is sometimes used for debugging and therefore may occur in type bitmaps or as unknown RR type.